 Secrets

 Encrypted storage for API keys, credentials, and configuration needed by integrations.
-Secrets are used by agent tools (Salesforce, SharePoint, custom APIs, code execution) to authenticate with external systems.
+Secrets are used by agent tools (Custom Tools, Salesforce, SharePoint, code execution) to authenticate with external systems.
 They are stored with AEAD encryption and support key rotation.

 Secrets are managed from the Secrets section in the sidebar and referenced by name in tool configurations.

-Users can have standalone conversations with Odin outside of any case.
-Assistant chats function as a general-purpose interface for getting help with the platform, designing procedures and agents, or brainstorming before creating a case.
-Assistant chats are backed by threads and can reference platform objects.
+Users can have standalone conversations with Odin outside of any case — the Private Assistant.
+These chats function as a general-purpose interface for getting help with the platform, designing procedures and agents, or brainstorming before creating a case.
+They keep their own history (separate from case data), are backed by threads, and can reference platform objects.